GShreekar/Num-to-Char/README.md

 2. Run the Python script in your preferred Python environment (or simply, command line).
   `python numtochar.py`
 3. Follow the on-screen instructions.
-4. Type exit (case sensitive) to exit the program.
+4. Type exit to exit the program.

 ## To Do
 1. Create a GUI so that it can display emojis.
 (Command line does not display emojis)